Erik1007/Alices-Restaurant/README.md

 - For assistance with developing the reservation form, the [YouTube tutorial](https://www.youtube.com/watch?v=TuXFAl8aMvc) and [YouTube tutorial](https://www.youtube.com/watch?v=xcsbQHdtI2k) were used for code assistance and app setup.

-- For addiditional code assistance, [the restuarant booking system](https://github.com/andreagrandi/booking-example/tree/master/booking/restaurants) found in githu was used for a guide and reference as to different ways to set up the reservation system.
+- For additional code assistance, [the restaurant booking system](https://github.com/andreagrandi/booking-example/tree/master/booking/restaurants) found in github was used for a guide and reference as to different ways to set up the reservation system.

 - [Open AI Chatbot](https://chat.openai.com/) was used for tutorial help, code help, trouble shooting, assistance, support and code development through the building process of this project.
-The AI bot was crucial getting help with: JS onclick linsteners, reservation modal, confirmation views, creating modals, connecting urls, running tests, manipulating the DOM, inserting JS, using bootstrap features, inserting bootstrap code, using JS code, and much more.
+The AI bot was crucial getting help with: JS onclick listeners, reservation modal, confirmation views, creating modals, connecting urls, running tests, manipulating the DOM, inserting JS, using bootstrap features, inserting bootstrap code, using JS code, and much more.

 - [Github Date-Picker](https://github.com/monim67/django-bootstrap-datepicker-plus) was used for as a reference for the date/time picker used in the reservation app, template and view.